-Further to this, the site is highly suitable to accommodate a new dwelling and its development could contribute positively to the three strands of sustainability.
+The site is highly suitable to accommodate circa 12 dwellings and its development could contribute positively to the three strands of sustainability.
 A brief assessment of the site's opportunities is summarised below:

 - Flood Zone 1;

 - Adjoins the settlement boundary;

-- Bounded by development on three sides;
+- Bounded by development on two sides;

-- Site is easily accessible from Whinwhistle Road;
+- Site is easily accessible from Streetway Road;

-- There is an existing footway on the opposite side of the highway which allows access to the services in the village by foot;
+- There is an existing footway which allows access to the services in the village by foot;

+- Within a 5-minute walk from Grateley Train Station (providing services to and from Salisbury and London)

-- An existing bus stop within a 3-minute walk from the site (providing services to and from Romsey,
+- An existing bus stop within a 5-minute walk from the site (providing services to and from Andover);

-Southampton, Eastleigh Salisbury);

-- Nitrate Vulnerable Zone;

 - No Public Rights of Way crossing the site;

 - No Listed Buildings;

 - No nearby Conservation Area;

-- Comprises Previously Developed Land with existing buildings on the site.

 In summary, there are no known insurmountable technical constraints that would impede the deliverability of this site.
-Furthermore, a full technical assessment has been completed, which confirms that the inclusion of the site within the settlement boundary would not result in any adverse effects.
+As such, we consider that the inclusion of the site within the settlement boundary would not result in any adverse effects.